-Your Grayfords solicitor has great command and experience in matters which often arise in your application including:
+Your Grayfords solicitor has great command and experience in matters which often arise in applications including:

 - Property ownership